- What is offshore software development?

 In other cases, companies may already have an in-house development team but are unable to scale up and take on bigger contracts.
 They want to increase the value of their business and grow with the times but are struggling to.
 Since new developers are expensive and hard to find, a dedicated offshore team might be an ideal solution.

-Because the offshore team that you build are permanent employees, if you’ve got a one-off project, partnering with an outsourcing vendor might be the better move.
+The offshore team that you build is a permanent extension of your local team.
+So, if you’re looking to hire engineers for a one-off project, partnering with an outsourcing vendor might be the better move.

 What are the benefits of offshore software development?

 Undoubtedly, going offshore isn’t a small move.
-It’s a signficant strategic move, which means that the benefits must be tangible for your business.
+It’s a significant strategic move, which means that the benefits must be tangible for your business.
 So, what are the benefits of offshore software development?

 Access to engineering talent